AVAWLeoben/AVAW_CV-Waste/README.md

 ### Option A — Using Conda (Recommended)
 Open Anaconda Prompt and cd into the INSTALL folder

 In the INSTALL folder, use conda to recreate the saved environment containing all necessary dependencies for the CVAT Applet.

+The following command will create a conda environment named AVAW_BBOX.
 ```bash
 conda env create -f environment.yml -n AVAW_BBOX
 conda activate AVAW_BBOX